What is a SOAP API?

 SOAP API (Simple Object Access Protocol) is in some ways the predecessor to the REST API, but it is distinct from REST.
-SOAP is a protocol, while REST is a style.
+SOAP vs REST simply put would be: SOAP is a protocol, while REST is a style.

 The clearest analogy is in this Postman article, which compares SOAP to a National Postal Service: "(SOAP) is older, established, and dependable— but it can be slower than competing architectural styles like REST."

 SOAP API requests and responses are formatted with XML, and while extensible, areand more bandwidth intensive than REST.
 Like REST, they are transmitting with HTTP, but can also use SMTP, TCP, and UDP, which can be a big benefit in the right use cases.

 What are the parts of a SOAP API?

 While XML allows for data to be described any way you like, the SOAP schema requires a specific structure around that data.